mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 #### 4.5.2 Additional Considerations

-* Before subscribing to incoming email, it is recommended to attempt to unsubscribe from incoming email so that application will not end up having duplicate subscription for a single email account.
+* Before subscribing to incoming email, it is recommended to first unsubscribe from any incoming email.
+This helps prevents the application from having duplicate subscriptions for a single email account.
 The complete subscription flow is shown in the microflow **SUB_EmailAccount_SubscribeForEmailNotification**.

 * The subscription to new emails will work only if the email account is configured with IMAP/S protocol and if the email server supports notifications.
 The subscription will end if the app is stopped.
 To subscribe again between app restarts, register the **Sample_ASU_SubscribeForEmailNotification** microflow in the **After Startup** option.